 Content Security Policy

-A Content Security Policy (CSP) is a security mechanism that prevents web pages from accessing certain browser APIs and resources, reducing the risk of various threats, such as cross-site scripting and clickjacking.
+A Content Security Policy (CSP) is a security mechanism that prevents web pages from accessing browser APIs and resources, reducing the risk of certain threats, such as cross-site scripting.

 Canva applies a Content Security Policy to the iframe that embeds an app's source code.
-This makes apps more secure but has some implications that are important to be aware of:
+This makes apps more secure, but:

 - The policy blocks some useful features